vinisalazar/BioProv/paper/paper.md

 ## Overview

-BioProv is **project-based**, and works by modelling the provenance elements of a BWF in a hierarchical, JSON-serializable data structure.
+BioProv is **object-oriented** and **project-based**.
+It works by modelling the provenance elements of a BWF in a hierarchical, JSON-serializable data structure.
 Thus, BioProv objects can be easily stored and shared across computing environments, and can be exported as W3C-PROV compliant documents, allowing better integration with web systems.
 It can be used interactively, in an environment such as Jupyter [@ragan2014jupyter], or from the command line (CLI), as it can be used to quickly write provenance-aware workflows which can be launched using the `bioprov <workflow_name>` command.
 BioProv uses the BioPython [@Cock2009] library as a wrapper to parse bioinformatics file formats, as it supports several file formats for both [sequence](https://biopython.org/wiki/SeqIO) and [alignment](https://biopython.org/wiki/AlignIO) data, allowing the user to easily extract domain data without having to write any parsers.
+Here we present some of the core features of BioProv, but for a more complete introduction, we recommend the package's [tutorials](https://github.com/vinisalazar/BioProv/blob/master/docs/tutorials/introduction.ipynb) in Jupyter Notebook format, which can also be launched [via Binder](https://mybinder.org/v2/gh/vinisalazar/bioprov/master?filepath=docs%2Ftutorials%2F), and the [documentation page](https://bioprov.readthedocs.io/).

 ## Classes